UniMath/agda-unimath/src/category-theory/adjunctions-large-precategories.lagda.md

 ### Counit of adjunction

-Given an adjoint pair `F ⊣ G`, we can construct a natural transformation `ε : compose F G → id` called the counit of the adjunction.
+Given an adjoint pair `F ⊣ G`, we can construct a natural transformation `ε : F ∘ G → id` called the counit of the adjunction.

 ```agda
   counit-Adjunction :